CtrlK

 Suggestions

-Define a clear workflow for metric calculation: identify metric → write query → validate results → visualize output, with specific validation steps at each stage.
+Define a clear workflow: identify metric → write query → validate results → visualize, with explicit validation steps such as checking for NULL handling and date range boundaries.

 DimensionReasoningScore